jyguyomarch/awesome-productivity/README.md

 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.

 ## Websites
 - [Inbox Zero](http://www.43folders.com/izero): Inbox Zero is a rigorous approach to email management aimed at keeping the inbox empty -- or almost empty -- at all times.
 Inbox Zero was developed by productivity expert Merlin Mann.
+- [Lifehacker](http://lifehacker.com/): The go-to blog for tips, tricks, and downloads for getting things done.

 ## Online Courses